codemonger-io/codemonger/zola/content/blog/0010-mapbox-collision-boxes/index.md

 While implementing the library, I faced a TypeScript-specific issue where internal types of `mapbox-gl-js` were not available for TypeScript.
 In an upcoming blog post, I will share how I have addressed the issue.

-Please check out the library on my [GitHub repository](https://github.com/codemonger-io/mapbox-collision-boxes)!
+Please also check out the library on [my GitHub repository](https://github.com/codemonger-io/mapbox-collision-boxes)!

 ## Appendix